Biking to Lose Weight? The Three Sisters Bike challenge

 Henderson cyclists and biking visitors revere the River Mountains Loop Trail and they FEAR the Three Sisters Hill Climbs.

 Ask any local cyclist and you’ll learn that most fear the challenge of the Three Sisters.
 In fact, most cyclists ride it clockwise for the thrill of a fast descent.
 The primary goal is biking to lose weight.
 The route for today is an introductory approach going Counterclockwise.

-The goal is biking for weight loss.
 Hill climbing is an intense metabolic blast like no other.
 It’s as intense as you can tolerate until you can’t tolerate it.
 Then you catch your breath enough to continue.
 Also, recovery is brief and interspersed with bouts of all-out effort.

 Here’s an aerial map of our route, and then comes my virtual ride of the Three Sisters bike route with GoPro giving you the breathtaking details.